Rwanda: The mysterious deaths of political opponents | DW | 15.09.2021

 Kizito Mihigo, 2020

 The singer and government critic died under suspicious circumstances in police custody.
-Police claim Mihigo strangled himself, but days before his arrest, hereported to Human Rights Watch of being threatened.
+Police claim Mihigo strangled himself — but days before his arrest, hereported to Human Rights Watch that he was being threatened.

 Anselme Mutuyimana, 2019